decentraland/adr/content/ADR-250-minimap-standard.md

 It allows the Explorers at least to render a basic shape to Explore every Realm.

 ## Parcel view
-This option is based on the also implemented in the reference client with colored parcels.
+This option is based on what is implemented in the reference client with colored parcels.
 Due to the little information needed for each parcel, an RGB pixel is an oversized amount of data.
 However, a simple and extensible solution is that each pixel represents each parcel.

 Image specification:
 - The 0,0 pixel MUST map to the top-left contained square